Nine Thirty Curtain

-Nine Thirty Curtain is a dramatic anthology television series which aired on the DuMont Television Network from October 16, 1953, to January 1, 1954.
+Nine Thirty Curtain is a dramatic anthology television series which aired on the DuMont Television Network from October 13, 1953, to January 1, 1954.
 The 30-minute show aired on Fridays at 9:30 pm ET.
+It was broadcast locally in New York after it left the network.

+Overview

+Filmed dramas shown on Nine Thirty Curtain starred "lesser-known actors and actresses".

 Episode status

 As with most DuMont series, no episodes are known to survive.